 College-related bills and loans are a primary source of debt for both adults and students, which means it’s worth highlighting the UPromise World Mastercard® as a worthy option.
 This card caters to individuals saving for their college education, or looking to pay off a college loan.
 While you won’t get double the cash back, you do receive 0% APR for 15 months on balance transfers; $50 cash back following your first-time use; as well as earn 5% cash back when dining at participating Upromise restaurants; 2% for purchases at eligible department stores and movies, and1% cash back on all other purchases.

-Best Cash Back Credit Card for People with Fair Credit
+Best Cash Back Credit Card for People with Fair Credit in 2021

 The Winner: Capital One® QuicksilverOne® Cash Rewards